Skip to main content

 Now it might be interesting for the program to actually do something, like displaying a window

-For that we can init a window, set its size and display it.
-For example:
+For that, you can init a window, set its size and display it.

 src/main.zig